LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ### Multiple Copies of `Loop Follow`

 For the convenience of caregivers who use `Loop Follow` to monitor multiple people, updates were added in v2.1.2 to make this more convenient.
 This works regardless of the build method.
-(Build with Browser or [Build with *Mac*](https://www.loopandlearn.org/loop-follow#lf-script)).
+(Build with Browser or [Build with *Mac*](https://www.loopandlearn.org/loop-follow#lf-script){: target="_blank" }).

 * Build up to three instances of `Loop Follow`
 * Customize the name of the app that appears on your phone